-- i.
-The Los Angeles Abrasion Value when tested in accordance with ASTM C 131 shall be not more than 25%. - ii.
-The weighted average loss of weight in the magnesium sulphate soundness test (5 cycles) when tested in accordance with AASHTO Test Method T 104 shall be not more than 18%. - iii.
-The flakiness index when tested in accordance with MS 30 shall be not more than 25%. - iv.
+- The Los Angeles Abrasion Value when tested in accordance with ASTM C 131 shall be not more than 25%. - The weighted average loss of weight in the magnesium sulfate soundness test (5 cycles) when tested in accordance with AASHTO Test Method T 104 shall be not more than 18%. - The flakiness index when tested in accordance with MS 30 shall be not more than 25%. - iv.
 The water absorption when tested in accordance with MS 30 shall be not more than 2%. - v.
 The polished stone value when tested in accordance with MS 30 shall be not less than 40 (for wearing course only).

 Fine aggregate shall be clean screened quarry dusts.
 Other types of fine aggregate may be used subject to the approval of the S.O.
-Fine aggregate shall be non-plastic and free from clay, loam, aggregation of material, vegetative and other organic matter, and other
+Fine aggregate shall be non-plastic and free from clay, loam, aggregation of material, vegetative and other organic matter, and other deleterious substances.
+They shall conform to the following physical and mechanical quality requirements;